 A hearing is provided to individuals who disagree with the reconsideration determination or any other matter that provides the right to a hearing held before an administrative law judge (ALJ) of SSA's Office of Disability Adjudication and Review.
 See §2006.

 The hearing is a thorough review of your record.
 You or your representative may appear in person.
-The ALJ makes a decision based on the evidence already submitted, any additional evidence you provide, evidence that is otherwise submitted, and any testimony given at the hearing.
+The ALJ makes a decision based on the evidence already submitted, any additional evidence you provide if you show good cause for not submitting the evidence five days or more prior the hearing, evidence that is otherwise submitted, and any testimony given at the hearing.
 The ALJ has authority to issue subpoenas requiring the attendance and testimony of witnesses and the producing of any evidence that relates to the issues involved in the hearing.

 You must request a hearing within 60 days of receipt of the reconsidered determination.
 A hearing may be requested in writing by you, your eligible spouse, or a representative payee who disagrees with the reconsidered determination.